How to prepare for your new cat:

 If your cat already uses a litter tray or you don’t have a garden, you’ll need to set up a litter tray before they arrive.

 If your cat prefers to toilet outside and you’ve got a garden, or you want to train them to toilet outside, pick an area that’s close to the house yet private.
-Once they arrive, you can encourage them to toilet there.
+Once they have settled into your home following a period of staying indoors (usually 2-3 weeks), you can encourage them to toilet there.

 For more information on setting up litter trays and toilet training cats, visit: